pingywon/Connected-Patient-Analytics-Platform/README.md

 # Connected Patient Analytics Platform

-A single-file, local-only browser application for parsing ResMed AirSense 11 SD-card exports and rendering each night as interactive charts.
+A single-file, local-only browser application for parsing CPAP SD-card exports and rendering each night as interactive charts.
 No backend, no account, no network upload of patient data.

-**Version 2.0** · Tested on ResMed AirSense 11.
+**Version 2.0** · Tested only on ResMed AirSense 11.
+Other devices may load partially or not at all.

 <p align="center">
   <img src="assets/cpap-overview.png" alt="Overview tab: leak and pressure plotted across the detected session" width="48%" />